jessica markham

 doctoral student at boston university

-I'm a special education and general education teacher turned school psychologist and researcher-in-training.
-I care broadly about the implementation of science-based practices in classroom spaces, the dismantling of harmful practices and processes in education, and the creation of supportive and inclusive education systems.
+I'm a teacher turned school psychologist and researcher.
+I care broadly about the implementation of evidence-based mental health and instructional practices in schools, the dismantling of harmful practices and processes in education, and the creation of preventative, supportive, and inclusive education systems.

 Teacher

-I'm a trained special & elementary educator and specialized in teaching students across disability categories (cross-categorical).
-Because of my experiences, I have an awareness of (and commitment to) school-based work.
-I am now also an educator at the higher-education level; I teach education and special education courses at Boston University.
+I'm a trained special and elementary educator and specialized in teaching students across disability categories (cross-categorical).
+I have an awareness of (and commitment to) school-based work.
+I teach education, educational psychology, and special education courses at Boston University.

 School Psychologist

 I received my training as a School Psychologist from the University of Washington in Seattle.
-I am a currently practicing school psychologist in Massachusetts and a Nationally Certified School Psychologist (NCSP).
-I have experience working with children from birth through high school, as well experience with district-level consultation, program evaluation, and systems implementation and improvement.
+I currently practice in MA.
+I have experience working with children and adolescents from birth through high school, as well experience with district-level consultation, program evaluation, and systems implementation and improvement.

 Researcher